Teach Children Happiness, not Perfectionism

 The current obsession with having perfect children

-Many parents dream of having beautiful, talented children that are destined for professional success tomorrow.
+Many parents dream of having beautiful, talented children destined for professional success tomorrow.

 - The mistake here, without a doubt, is orienting the little ones “to the future”, forgetting that what’s most important for children is the here and now: the joy of the present moment.

 - As parents we want the best for our children, but we need to maintain a balance.
 Children should be able to enjoy their childhood.

 - It’s important to educate the hearts of children.
 We need to guide and counsel them, not set them on a one way track to live up to our expectations.

 Keys to easing off perfectionism when raising children